One of the most common questions we’ve been asked is ‘What’s the best OBD2 scanner out there for my vehicle?’.

 This table below will show you the different scan tools OBD2 Australia offers, each with its corresponding supported vehicle make.

 What about Toyota, Nissan, Subaru and Mitsubishi?

-Now that we’ve discussed the types of scanners out there and its functions, the next question is; what will you be getting?
+Now that we’ve discussed the best OBD2 scanners out there and their functions, the next question is; what will you be getting?
 Happy shopping!